Is Every Computer Virus Harmful?

-If you spend time online, you’re likely familiar with the dangers of computer viruses.
+Even if you have a great high-speed Internet service, if you spend time online, you’re never completely free of all the dangers that come from computer viruses.
 Just like the viruses that affect our bodies, computer viruses keep evolving and finding new ways to breach unsuspecting users.
 Since being introduced in the early ’80s, viruses have caused immeasurable damage to individual computers, email accounts, company data, consumer credit, and more.

 Because “Elk Cloner,” the grandfather of all viruses, was considered a prank, some may wonder if every computer virus is harmful.
 The short answer is yes — at their best, viruses are unpredictable and exploitable; at their worst, they slow down Internet connections and wipe hard drives.
 But even though new viruses keep emerging, you don’t have to become a victim.
 Understanding the world of computer viruses and virus protection measures will help you defend your computer against potential attacks.

 Viruses typically infect computers by masquerading as something benign, like an email attachment or a pop-up notification.
 When a user engages with the infected link or file, they’re essentially inviting the virus to work its way into their computer.
 If the attacked device doesn’t have an updated security program installed, the bug can easily make its way through various files and programs, wreaking whatever havoc its developer intended.